ronnyhota/Oscar-Leading-Actress-API/README.md

 The tests are located in the `tests/` folder.
 Since the Docker container runs successfully and the API works as shown above, the core functionality is validated.

-To run the tests (its important to use a virtual environment):
+To run the tests, its important to use a virtual environment.
+Additionally, note that the "python -m" tells Python to run the pytest while keeping track of where your project files are located.
+Without it, Python can't find the "src" folder and the tests will fail even though the code is right:
 ```
 venv\Scripts\activate
-pytest tests/
+python -m pytest tests/
 ```

 ## What I'd Add Next